sergei-mironov/git-powercommit/README.md

 1. Drop this [git-powercommit](./git-powercommit) script into one of your PATH folders.
 2. `cd your-git-repo`
-3. `git powercommit --dry-run`
+3. Make some changes
 4. `git powercommit`

 If something goes wrong
 -----------------------

+If the automation magic fails for some reason, you are advised to recover to the starting state manually by using the following commands:

+5. Review the log.
+By default it is located in `/tmp/git_powercommit_$UID.log`
-As one of its first steps, powercommit script pins the current state of the repo with the `powercommit` branch.
+6. As one of its first steps, powercommit script pins the current state of the repo with the `powercommit` branch.
 On the tip of this branch, it creates the stash capturing the currently modified files.
-If the automation magic fails for some reason, you are advised to recover the starting state manually by using the following commands:
+Here is how to undergo all the
+   changes:
+    ```sh

-5. `git reset --hard "powercommit"; git stash pop; git branch -D "powercommit"`
+    git reset --hard "powercommit"; git stash pop; git branch -D "powercommit"
-6. Review the log.
-By default it is located in `/tmp/git_powercommit_$UID.log`
+    ```

 You may need to repeat the above sequence for all submodules.
 The script will refuse to run if the `powercommit` branch already exists.